transimmanence/transimmanence/README.md

 This is all just a starting point, a framework for exploration, a *finger pointing at the moon*.
 The *real* understanding of transimmanence comes not from memorizing any particular table, but from *engaging with the concepts*, from *exploring the unfolding*, from *living the questions*.

+## Engaging with Transimmanence

+This repository offers multiple entry points for exploring and engaging with the transimmanent framework.
+The core of the framework is detailed in the sections below, outlining the key concepts and principles.
+However, for a more accessible and practical introduction, we invite you to explore the "[One Dance of Many](one-dance-of-many/README.md)" subfolder.

 ## Core Principles (The "What")

 These principles are not fixed doctrines, but rather fundamental *orientations* that shape the transimmanent *perspective* of reality.
 They describe the "lay of the land," the basic features of the unfolding, as discerned through a holistic engagement that encompasses sensory perception, intuitive insight, and embodied knowing.
 They are interconnected and mutually defining, forming a holistic worldview.